-The Quartet has performed throughout Australia, Europe, Canada and United States, appearing in such prestigious venues as the Vienna Musikverein, Berlin Konzerthaus, Amsterdam Concertgebouw, Bremen Die Glocke, Frankfurt AlteOper and the Sydney Opera House.
+Internationally, the Quartet has appeared in such prestigious venues as the Vienna Musikverein, Berlin Konzerthaus, Amsterdam Concertgebouw, Bremen Die Glocke and the Frankfurt AlteOper.
 International highlights have included performances in New York, Paris, London, Toronto, Vancouver, San Francisco and San Diego.
-In several instances, the Quartet remains the only Australian ensemble to have been presented in such preeminent concert series as the Berlin Konzerthaus International String Quartet Series and the Jeunesse Musik Erleben Series at the Musikverein.

-In addition to performing standard quartets of the repertory, the Quartet shares a passion for collaborating with artists outside of the classical sphere.
-Such projects have included appearances at the Perth International Arts Festival with UK jazz pianist Gwilym Simcock; ‘Beethoven’s Letter’ with actors John Bell and John Stanton, and more recently, two new commissions that combined the talents of singer/songwriter Lior and composers Nigel Westlake and Ade Vincent.
+In addition to performing the great masterpieces of the quartet repertory, the Quartet has a passion for collaborating with artists outside of the classical sphere.
+Such projects have included appearances at the Perth International Arts Festival with UK jazz pianist Gwilym Simcock and ‘Beethoven’s Letters’, a musical narrative that interweaves the quartets of Beethoven with his own writings, with acclaimed Australian actors John Bell and John Stanton.
+In 2018, the Quartet has commissioned the reimagining of the orchestral song cycle ‘Compassion’ by Nigel Westlake and singer/songwriter Lior for chamber septet and voice.

-Formed at The University of Melbourne by founding members, Lerida Delbridge, Justin Williams and Michelle Wood, first violinist Adam Chalabi joined the Quartet in 2010.
-The Tinalley String Quartet is named after the laneway that runs through The University of Melbourne Parkville Campus.
+The Tinalley String Quartet is named after the laneway that runs through The University of Melbourne Parkville Campus where the Quartet formed.